Welcome to the training sessions overview

 For detailed information, see: https://gjbex.github.io/Code-optimization/

-Best practices in scientific programming
+Best practices for scientific computing (4 hours)

 As a scientist, your core business is science, not software engineering.
 Nevertheless, having a good understanding of how best practices in software engineering can help you work more efficiently, or give your work more exposure is quite useful.
 This training is flexible in that it can be tailored to any combination of C, C++, Fortran or Python, and to many levels of detail.